trailblazer/trailblazer/README.md

 A typical controller should contain authentication, authorization and delegations to domain operations.
 You can leave your controller _configuration_ as it is - with devise, cancan and all the nifty tools.
 Behaviour should be delegated to `Operation`s.

-## Operational Domain Layer: Operation
+## Domain Layer: Operation

+Domain logic happens in `Operation`s: stateless but yet object-oriented instances that encapsulate your business.
+They are extremly reusable, testable and bring background-processing for free.

 ### Operation